 - 5. From the Test Plan, create one or more planned Test Executions with the Tests that you want to execute.
 Each Test Execution is an abstraction of a "task for running some Tests" and can be assigned to specific users.
 Inside the Test Execution, invidividual Test Runs may be reasssigned to other users. - 6.
 Execute the Tests (i.e., Test Runs) - a.
 For manual Tests, execute them in the scope of each TestExecution.
 For each Test Run, report the status of each step or the overall result, if you prefer.
 You may need to create defects for failed Test Runs, which you can do immediately from a given step or globally at Test Run level. - 7.
-From the Test Plan, create new Test Executions to validate all Tests or just with the ones that are, for example, failing. - Use the prompt feedback of Test Plan and Test Execution issues along with reports to track the progress of your testing.
-Built-in reports (e.g., Traceability Report, Overall Requirement Coverage) and custom dashboards can be used to track relevant information such as open defects.
+From the Test Plan, create new Test Executions to validate all Tests or just with the ones that are, for example, failing. - 8.
+Use the prompt feedback of Test Plan and Test Execution issues along with reports to track the progress of your testing.
+Built-in reports, such as the Traceability Report, Overall Requirment Coverage and others, along with custom dashboards can be used to track relevant information such as open defects.